From 2002 – 2016, LUCI Commissions pursued projects or research addressing key issues in urban lighting:

 The Charter on Urban Lighting Commission led by the City of Leipzig

-This Commission pursues the work on the LUCI Charter on Urban Lighting, which draws LUCI cities around certain common principles in urban lighting, while simultaneously emphasizing the network’s commitment to sustainable urban development.
-The Commission aims to help signatory cities of the “LUCI Charter on Urban Lighting” evaluate the progress of their public lighting policies in regards to the principles of the Charter.
+This Commission pursued the work on the LUCI Charter on Urban Lighting, which draws LUCI cities around certain common principles in urban lighting, while simultaneously emphasizing the network’s commitment to sustainable urban development.
+The Commission aimed to help signatory cities of the “LUCI Charter on Urban Lighting” evaluate the progress of their public lighting policies in regards to the principles of the Charter.
 A public lighting survey was elaborated in collaboration with Professor Alexander Schmidt from the University of Duisburg Essen (Germany).
 In 2013, almost 20 surveys were collected and the University made an analysis of this data and information.
 The results of the survey were presented at the AGM 2013 in Guangzhou.

 Culture Commission led by the City of Glasgow